ksmvrheee/django-bootstrap-feedback-form/README.rst

     {% load feedback_form %}
     {% render_feedback_form %}

+Keep in mind that ``Bootstrap 5`` js and css files must be included on the same page.

 10. Launch the server and check that everything works fine.

 Potential Problems and Liabilities